 - References or Bibliography (Minimum 4-5)

-(All points/sub titles can be as per different subject and topic of research so; Author may use contents, wording matter, charts, etc. as per their subject and related topic)
+(All sub titles/points can be as per different subject and topic of research so; Author may use contents, wording matter, charts, etc. as per topic or subject )

 Abstract: This section should detail the problems, experimental approach, major findings and conclusion in one paragraph and should appear on the second page.
 The abstract should be 100 to 250 words in length.
 Complete sentences, active verbs and the third person should be used.
 The abstract should be written in past tense.
 Standard nomenclature should be used and abbreviations should be avoided.
 Avoid abbreviation, diagram and references in the abstract.

 Keywords: Author(s) must give 4 to 10 key words which can identify the most important subjects covered by the paper.
 They must be placed at the end of the abstract.
 A list of non-standard abbreviations should be added.
 In general, non-standard abbreviations should be used only when the full term is very long and used often.
 Each abbreviation should be spell out and introduced in parentheses the first time it is used in the text.
 Only recommended SI units should be used.
 Authors should use the solidus presentation (mg/ml), Standard abbreviations (such as ATP and DNA) need not be defined.